-The key areas of significant estimates and judgements and the methodologies used to determine key assumptions are set out in note 16 relating to the outstanding claims liability.
+The key areas of significant estimates and judgements and the methodologies used to determine key assumptions are set out in note 16 relating to insurance liabilities.

 Functional and presentation currency

 The financial statements are presented in New Zealand dollars (\$), which is the Company's functional and presentation currency.
 All financial information is rounded to the nearest thousand dollars unless otherwise stated.